 These days there are so many brands and types of smartwatches with different features that you’ll want to do your homework before taking your pick.
 Which smartwatches have the longest battery life?
-Undoubtedly one of the most import questions you’ll ask.
+Undoubtedly one of the most important questions you’ll ask.
 So, if you’re wondering which smartwatch has the longest battery life, you’re in the right place.

 Apple Watches have tried hard to function like smartphones, consequently, this has done their battery life no favors.
 Some watches are designed to deliver certain functions better than others.
 Fitness watches tend to have little to no music or smartphone features but are excellent for tracking your movement over long periods of time.

 While some smart and fitness watchmakers are finding ways to make their watches run for longer without needing a recharge, others are not taking this seriously at all.
 We’ve listed the best smartwatches on the market for their battery life.
-We interrogate favourites like Apple to find out why, however popular, they aren’t always the best choice.
+We interrogate favorites like Apple to find out why, however popular, they aren’t always the best choice.
 So, here are our choice of smartwatches with the longest battery life

 Garmin Fenix 6X Pro Solar

 It’s safe to say Garmin is number one for battery life.
 The Garmin Fenix 6 Solar lasts more than 120 days depending on how it’s used.
 In GPS mode it lasts up to 150 hours and in expedition mode, up to 56 days, depending on how sunny it is.

 This is thanks to the introduction of solar charging and better power storage.
 This makes it a bulky watch that you’ll notice on your wrist.
 This muscly watch is an attractive option for hardcore adventurers.